Pola

 Consistency Makes Decisions Easier

-The fact that people need to see you six or seven times before a brand settles isn't a marketing myth, but a reminder of how memory works.
-WeAreTenet In this phase, it's not about the one brilliant post but the recognizable pattern.
+When people need to see you six or seven times before a brand sticks, it's no marketing myth, but a reminder of how memory works. <cite data-type="source" data-url="https://www.wearetenet.com/blog/branding-statistics">WeAreTenet</cite> In this phase, it's not the one brilliant post that counts, but the recognizable pattern.

-A frequently cited metric sums it up: Consistent branding can increase revenue by up to 23%.
-Capital Counselor Yet we constantly see breaks in practice: On the website, everything seems calm and high-quality, in the newsletter suddenly shrill.
-On social media, the tone is casual, in the proposal suddenly cold.
+An often-cited key figure sums it up: Consistent branding can increase revenue by up to 23%. <cite data-type="source" data-url="https://capitalcounselor.com/blog/branding-statistics/">Capital Counselor</cite> Yet we constantly see breaks in practice: on the website, everything seems calm and high-quality, but in the newsletter suddenly shrill.
+In social media the tone is casual, in the offer letter suddenly cold.
 Each of these small edges costs a bit of trust.

 4. Next Step: What can be done now without searching?

-Differentiation Without Volume
+Differentiation Without Noise

-A number we like to mention in this context because it shows how quickly visual signals work: Color can increase brand recognition by up to 80%.
-Capital Counselor
+A number we like to mention in this context, because it shows how quickly visual signals work: Color can increase brand recognition by up to 80%. <cite data-type="source" data-url="https://capitalcounselor.com/blog/branding-statistics/">Capital Counselor</cite>

-Values Decide, Often Before Features Are Even Understood
+Values Often Decide Before Features Are Even Understood

-Purpose Becomes Selection Criteria
+Purpose Becomes a Selection Criterion

-That values have become a real criterion isn't just a feeling.
-62% of consumers say a brand's values strongly influence their purchase decision.
-Capital Counselor And 84% actively seek brands that share their own values.
-Capital Counselor
+The fact that values have become a real criterion isn’t just a feeling.
+62% of consumers say a brand's values greatly influence their purchase decision. <cite data-type="source" data-url="https://capitalcounselor.com/blog/branding-statistics/">Capital Counselor</cite> And 84% actively look for brands that share their own values. <cite data-type="source" data-url="https://capitalcounselor.com/blog/branding-statistics/">Capital Counselor</cite>

-In projects, we like to use a simple dramaturgy we internally call 'Value to Behavior':
+In projects, we like to use a simple narrative we call "Value to Behavior":

 1. Value: For example, transparency.